NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ## Reducing CPU work in the client

-In order to show the page to the user, the browser has to construct the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) (Document Object Model) and the [CSSOM](https://developer.mozilla.org/en-US/docs/Glossary/CSSOM) (CSS Object Model), it has calculate the positions and the sizes of the elements of the page (a process commonly referred to as Layout), and finally it has to paint the result on the screen.
+In order to display the page to the user, the browser has to construct the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) (Document Object Model) and the [CSSOM](https://developer.mozilla.org/en-US/docs/Glossary/CSSOM) (CSS Object Model).
+It also has to calculate the positions and sizes of the elements on the page — a process commonly referred to as layout — and finally paint the result on the screen.
-The browser has to redo some of this work each time the page is manipulated by the user or by JavaScript code.
-Recalculating layout is also referred to as [reflow](https://developer.mozilla.org/en-US/docs/Glossary/Reflow).
+The browser has to repeat some of this work each time the page is manipulated by the user or by JavaScript code.
+Recalculating page layout is known as [reflow](https://developer.mozilla.org/en-US/docs/Glossary/Reflow).

-To avoid overwhelming users' devices with CPU work, the DOM should be small, CSS rules should be simple, and JavaScript code should run as little as possible and should avoid inducing unnecessary layouts and paints.
+To avoid overwhelming users' devices with CPU work, the DOM should be kept small, CSS rules should be simple, and JavaScript code should run as infrequently as possible and should avoid inducing unnecessary layouts and paints.

-Browser DevTools can be used to determine where webpages spend their time: Executing JavaScript code, calculating layout, doing garbage collection, ...etc.
+Browser DevTools can be used to determine where web pages spend their time: executing JavaScript code, calculating layout, doing garbage collection, etc.

-If JavaScript execution is the performance bottleneck, profiling should help pin-point the source of the problem.
-The solution form will differ widely depending on your data, code and libraries.
-But ultimately it boils down to [algorithmic optimization](https://en.wikipedia.org/wiki/Algorithmic_efficiency).
+If JavaScript execution is the performance bottleneck, profiling can help pinpoint the source of the problem.
+The solution will vary widely depending on your data, code, and libraries.
+But ultimately, it boils down to [algorithmic optimization](https://en.wikipedia.org/wiki/Algorithmic_efficiency).

-If time is spent doing layout, the problem may be that your code is triggering unnecessary layout recalculation - a problem known as [layout thrashing](https://web.dev/articles/avoid-large-complex-layouts-and-layout-thrashing) (Showcased in the figures [Layout thrashing](#layout-thrashing) and [No layout thrashing](#no-layout-thrashing)): When JavaScript code writes to the DOM the browser has to recalculate layout but it doesn't do it immediately.
-It waits to catch many DOM updates and then recalculate layout once and repaints the page in its new state.
-But when JavaScript code reads certain properties from the DOM, it forces the browser to calculate layout immediately.
-Therefore, reading and writing to the DOM in a loop can cause more layout recalculations than necessary.
+If the performance problem comes from the browser repeatedly recalculating the layout, the cause may be inefficient JavaScript code that triggers unnecessary layout recalculations — a problem known as [layout thrashing](https://web.dev/articles/avoid-large-complex-layouts-and-layout-thrashing).
+This is showcased in the figures [Layout thrashing](#layout-thrashing) and [No layout thrashing](#no-layout-thrashing)).
+When JavaScript code writes to the DOM, the browser has to recalculate the layout, but it doesn't do this immediately.
+It waits to catch multiple DOM updates and then recalculates the layout once, repainting the page in its new state.
+However, when JavaScript code reads certain properties from the DOM, it forces the browser to calculate the layout immediately.
+Therefore, reading and writing to the DOM in a loop can result in more layout recalculations than necessary.

 <figure id="layout-thrashing">
     <img